Creamy Cheesecake with Philadelphia Cream Cheese

-- First prepare the mold for the tart.
-The chosen pan/mold should be first greased or buttered and then sprinkled lightly with flour in order to prevent the crust from sticking.
+- First, prepare the mold for the tart.
+The chosen mold or pan should be greased or buttered first and then sprinkled lightly with flour in order to prevent the crust from sticking.

 - Heat the cup and a half of milk and pour it into a large bowl.
 Break the cookies up into the milk and allow them to sit for a few minutes in order to absorb the milk.

 - When the mixture seems to have become completely homogenous, press it into the mold in as even a layer as possible.

 - Bake for 8 minutes at 300 degrees Fahrenheit.